eldarrak/FLightR/cran-comments.md

 This note on RcppArmadillo, I get every time: I use RcppArmadillo::fastLmPure in FLightR, so RcppArmadillo has to be in Imports but not LinkingTo

 ## Update
-This update has some bug fixes and also does not depend on the archived GeoLight anymore.
+This update solves r check error on numeric input in the package version.

 ## Test environments
-* rhub

 * ubuntu
 * macOS
-* win-builder (R devel, R release, R old release) Appveyor and local
+* win-builder (R devel, R release, R old release) r-cmd-check and local
 ---